dandange8005/mkdocs-site/README.md

+# About this repo

 This is my experimental github repository that uses Github and mkdocs + Material theme to publish my notes.

 The notes are published at https://dandange8005.github.io/mkdocs-test/ using Github pages.

+The detail setup steps are documented in the [index](docs/index.md) file in the docs folder.

 ## Editing the Docs

 ### Editors

-You can choose whatever editor you want to make changes to the .md files as they use Markdown syntax.

-However, these are some of the editors I would consider using
+The documents are written in Markdown syntax.
+Feel free to use any text editor you want to edit the documents.

+Personally I use the following editors to edit the documents

 - VS code (with markdown preview)
 - Obsidian